-- 1. After passing the qualifying exam, the student should begin working with his/her Dissertation Advisor/PI and Dissertation Committee.
+- 1. After passing the written qualifying exam, the student should begin working with his/her Dissertation Advisor/PI in preparation to defend the dissertation proposal during the oral qualifying exam to be taken during the spring semester of the student's second year in the DRS program.
+The student is eligible at this time to formally begin his/her doctoral dissertation research.
+S/he should enroll in the appropriate doctoral research courses with the Dissertation Supervisor/PI as the instructor. - 2.
+Upon passing the oral qualifying exam, the student, in consultation with her/his PI, should form the Dissertation Committee.
 The criteria for the membership of the committee are outlined above.
-The student is eligible at this time to formally begin his/her doctoral dissertation research.
-He/she should enroll in the appropriate doctoral research courses with the Dissertation Supervisor/PI as the instructor. - 2.
+The student should meet with her/his Dissertation Committee once per fall and spring semester beginning in the fall of the student's third year in the program and continuing until the student has successfully defended her/his dissertation. - 3.
 The student should enroll in a minimum of 6 semester credit hours of the appropriate Doctoral Research coursework and 35 semester credit hours of the appropriate Doctoral Dissertation coursework with the Dissertation Supervisor/PI as the instructor over the total time that the student works on the dissertation.
 Students should enroll in at least one Doctoral Research or Doctoral Dissertation course each semester that they are working on the research or writing of the dissertation itself.
-Students are required to be enrolled in a Doctoral Dissertation course during the semester in which the dissertation is defended and submitted for final approval. - 3.
-The student should schedule a preliminary draft review session and submit a preliminary draft of the dissertation on regular paper to The Graduate School prior to the scheduled defense date for certification that the dissertation conforms to the format prescribed in the Guide for the Preparation of Doctoral Dissertations at The University of Texas at San Antonio and the formatting template.
-The preliminary draft process is posted on The Graduate School's website. - 4.
+Students are required to be enrolled in a Doctoral Dissertation course during the semester in which the dissertation is defended and submitted for final approval.

+- 4. The student should schedule a preliminary draft review session and submit a preliminary draft of the dissertation on regular paper to The Graduate School prior to the scheduled defense date for certification that the dissertation conforms to the format prescribed in the Guide for the Preparation of Doctoral Dissertations at The University of Texas at San Antonio and the formatting template.
+The preliminary draft process is posted on The Graduate School's website. - 5.
 The student should successfully defend the dissertation.
 S/he should allow at least a month before the end of the semester to deal with any changes or corrections to the dissertation requested by the Dissertation Committee, and then arrange with the DRS Program Administrator in the NDRB Department Office to process the necessary paperwork.
-The date and time of the dissertation defense must be announced at least one week prior to the scheduled defense of the dissertation.

-- 5. The student must obtain the required signatures on the Certification of Completion of Dissertation Requirements for Doctor of Philosophy Degree (Form 15) prior to submitting the final electronic copy to the Graduate School (via ProQuest online upload).
-The student should then provide the signed "Certification of Completion of Dissertation Requirements" to the DRS PhD Program administrator to be placed in the student's program of study file. - 6.
+The date and time of the dissertation defense must be announced at least one week prior to the scheduled defense of the dissertation. - 6.
+The student must obtain the required signatures on the Certification of Completion of Dissertation Requirements for Doctor of Philosophy Degree (Form 15) prior to submitting the final electronic copy to the Graduate School (via ProQuest online upload).
+The student should then provide the signed "Certification of Completion of Dissertation Requirements" to the DRS PhD Program administrator to be placed in the student's program of study file. - 7.
 The student must make any required format changes to the dissertation and complete The Graduate School's final requirements: - a.
 ProQuest Electronic Copy: The student must submit one electronic copy of the dissertation to the ProQuest website more information on the electronic submission is available on The Graduate School website. - b.
 Survey of Earned Doctorates: This survey is required of all students earning a PhD and must be completed online.
 The link is available on The Graduate School's website.